- Australian TAC

 - Fill out your Observer's Report Form at the end of your last night.

-We encourage observers to visit the AAO Laboratory in Epping, Sydney.
-In particular, we encourage visitors to present colloquia -- please contact us if you would like to give a talk.
+We encourage observers to visit the AAO Laboratory in North Ryde, Sydney.
+In particular, we encourage visitors to present colloquia -- please fill out the AAO Visitor Form if you would like to give a talk (Lens account required).
 Funding is available from the AAO for a night's subsistence and accommodation in Sydney to assist this.
 Facilities available at the AAO in North Ryde include a library, and desk space.
 Please let us know your requirements.

 A night assistant and technical support are always provided at the telescope.
 A support astronomer (noted on the schedule) is available to advise on your observations, and will assist at the telescope if required.
 He or she will usually contact you a month or so before your observing run.
 If you wish to contact them ahead of time, see the Schedule Notes near the bottom of the schedule for their e-mail address.